Walmart In The Firing Line For Selling ‘Nazi Pillow’ Adorned With Swastika And Hitler’s Face

 Newman demanded an explanation from Walmart, but the pillow remained on walmart.com for exactly a day after Newman first highlighted its true and insidious nature.

-The company have since removed the offending item.
+The company has since removed the offending item.
 They also state that the pillow was listed by a third-party seller.

-A Walmart statement reads, “This pillow was listed by a third-party seller on our online marketplace and is in violation of our policy.
+A Walmart statement reads, “[t]his pillow was listed by a third-party seller on our online marketplace and is in violation of our policy.
 We regularly scan our marketplace for these types of items, but, unfortunately, the offensive image wasn’t visible on the pillow’s photo and we were not aware of it until the customer reached out.
 We removed the item immediately and are reviewing the seller’s assortment.”